 - Expanding access to primary care and urgent care locations.

-- Launching virtual visit options, including virtual urgent care, at a low price.
+- Launching virtual health options, including virtual urgent care, at a low price.

 - Educating patients on how to avoid unnecessary trips to emergency rooms and use primary and urgent care for non-emergency needs.